mp-se/kegmon/src_docs/source/hardware.rst

 the HX711 board to the load cells as shown in the next picture.
 Excellent guide on how to `hook up loadcells and use the combinator board <https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide/all>`_

 First I start with soldering some wires to the DHT22 sensor so I can mount that in the base together with the load cells.
+You can also use a DS18B20 sensor which is wired in the same way (Power, GND, Data).

 .. image:: images/dht22.jpg
   :width: 300